sau412/arikado_gridcoin_pool/README.md

 6) Regiter new user via web, then change his status to "admin" in boincmgs_users

 ## Gridcoin research wallet, beacon
-8) Run gridcoinresearchd in CLI mode with RPC: rpcuser=username rpcpassword=password1 rpcallowip=127.0.0.1/255.255.255.255
+7) Run gridcoinresearchd in CLI mode with RPC: rpcuser=username rpcpassword=password1 rpcallowip=127.0.0.1/255.255.255.255
     rpcport=port
-9) Run BOINC, attach to any whitelisted project, run gridcoinresearch for staking (you could use different PC or server for that), send beacon, wait for rewards
+8) Run BOINC, attach to any whitelisted project, run gridcoinresearch for staking (you could use different PC or server for that), send beacon, wait for rewards
+9) Check that your cpid are synced (you coud see that in project control page)

 # Installation via setup.php (not ready yet)
 1) Copy files to web-accessible folder, e.g. /var/www/boinc_pool/